home.gif introduction quick reference

 To get your hands on sheet music isn't' too difficult these days.
 With Internet as your best friend you can find lots of previously notated music.

 On the other hand, not all music is available yet.
-Sometimes you'll have to get the notes on paper on your own.
-A score editing program like MusiCAD makes score writing much easier.
+Sometimes you'll have to get your music notes on paper by youself.
+Music notation software like MusiCAD makes score writing much easier.

 Below you'll find a few examples of sheet music produced with MusiCAD.